-Capital Assets: NWFSC and, therefore, the Charter School, have a capitalization threshold of \$5,000 for tangible personal property.
-There were no capital assets reported at June 30, 2019 or 2018.
+Capital Assets: The College and, therefore, the Charter School, have a capitalization threshold of \$5,000 for tangible personal property.
+There were no capital assets reported at June 30, 2020 or 2019.

 Net Position: Net position represents the difference between assets, deferred outflows of resources, and liabilities, deferred inflows of resources.
 Net position is reported as restricted when there are limitations imposed on their use either through enabling legislation or through external restrictions imposed by creditors, grantors, laws or regulations.
 Net position not reported as restricted net position is reported as unrestricted net position.